 The World Health Organization has acknowledged that the crisis is generating stress, and has advised people to avoid watching, reading or listening to news that causes feelings of anxiety or distress.

 In response to the pandemic, there has been an intense amount of panic buying.
 This has caused disorder to vulnerable people who cannot afford to do more than a weekly shop, people who enormously rely on food banks and more.

-Over 90% of the food distributed by food banks in the Trussell Trust network is donated by the public.
-However, food banks are currently struggling and people that most need it are being affected by this.
-During this time please look out for your vulnerable neighbours, family members and consider donating some spare items to your nearest food bank.
+Over 90% of the food distributed by food banks in the Trussell Trust network in the UK is donated by the public.
+However, food banks are currently struggling and people that need it most are affected by this.
+During this time it’s important to look out for one another, be kind and give yourself grace.
+Check in on your vulnerable neighbours, your family members, friends and consider donating some spare items to your nearest food bank.